Rio de Janeiro

 Located on the west side of the Guanabara Bay, Rio de Janeiro is the capital of Rio de Janeiro and the second largest city by population in Brazil.
 It has approximately 6,748,000 inhabitants in the city proper as of 2020.
 The Rio de Janeiro metropolitan area comprised 12,280,702 residents as of the 2020 IBGE census estimate.

-Rio de Janeiro's rapid transit network consists of three metro lines, three light rail services, and three bus rapid transit lines.
+Rio de Janeiro's rapid transit network consists of three metro lines, four modern tramway services, and four bus rapid transit lines.
 It also has five regional and three commuter rail lines, and a historic tramway.
-It formerly had two gondola lift services that have not operated since 2016 due to a lack of funding.
+It also has two gondola lift services, one of which has not operated since 2016 due to a lack of funding.
 There are tourist aerial lifts (Bondinho do Pão de Açúcar) and a rack railway (Trem do Corcovado), which are not covered on this website.

 MetrôRio